thomasmdickinson/lab-soc-about/readme.md

 labyrinth.social is invite only, and limited to Tom Dickinson's friends.
 If you want to know more about how I'm deciding who to invite, check out the [Invitation Policy](policy/invitation.md).
 The general gist is that I am only planning on inviting a small number of people I know pretty well.
 If that describes you and you're interested in joining, let me know!

-That said, and you may already know this: even if you haven't joined labyrinth.social, you can still follow me and the other labyrinth.social users.
+That said even if you haven't joined labyrinth.social, you can still follow me and the other labyrinth.social users.
 All you need is an account on *any* Mastodon server.
 Actually there are some other kinds of servers that work too, but if you're new to all this then I recommend Mastodon.

 If you're looking for some other server to join, skip to [this section in the middle of my "What is Mastodon?" post](https://www.nowwearealltom.com/what-is-mastodon/#09), which has some advice on how to find one to join.